 Cases

-- Standard Case — general ordinal collector case (unbound, supports pack/unpack via viewer).
+- Standard Case — general ordinal collector case.

 - Cases are mintable layouts even without content.